vaxilu/x-ui/README.md

 # Enable Multi User Traffic & Exprire Day
 ![Screenshot from 2022-11-15 07-43-58](https://user-images.githubusercontent.com/16622377/201922652-111ff5b8-272b-49f5-a656-d6f57d79eaed.png)

+`!!!
+NO NEED TO DO THIS IF YOU HAVE FRESH INSTALL`

 **for enable traffic for users you should do :**